Sauber C31

-The Sauber C31 was a Formula One racing car designed by Sauber for use in the 2012 Formula One season.
-The car was driven by Kamui Kobayashi and Sergio Pérez.
+The Sauber C31 was a Formula One racing car designed by Sauber for use in the 2012 Formula One World Championship.
+The car was driven by Japanese Kamui Kobayashi and Mexican Sergio Pérez, in their third and second seasons with the team respectively.
 Technical director James Key announced that he was leaving the team just four days before the C31 was due to be launched at Jerez de la Frontera.

 The chassis was designed by James Key, Matt Morris, Pierre Waché and Willem Toet with the car being powered with a customer Ferrari engine.